Kajal13081/Musgenix/README.md

 Musgenix is an android music player application with features such as creating playlists, adding music to favorites, controlling music through notifications, and more.

+## Features of the app

+1. You can see your musics present in your phone in a beautiful way for our beaitiful UI design.
+2. You can set Ringtones of the music that you want.
+3. You can set that music as an Alarm tone.
+4. User can share the music with anyone through any mode.
+5. You can create your own Playlist.
+6. You can Sort songs according to your choice.
+7. Albums section is also present.
+8. Beautiful PlayerView.
+9. User can Search songs that he want.
+10. Clean and Beautiful UI design of the app.

 ## Tech Stack

 - Android Studio